almeidx/discord-ban-sync/README.md

 ### Local setup

 This setup assumes you have [Git], and [Node.js] setup on your machine.
-This project requires [Node.js] version 18 or higher, and uses the [Yarn 3] package manager, so you should have basic knowledge about how to use them.
+This project requires [Node.js] version 18 or higher, and uses the [pnpm] package manager, so you should have basic knowledge about how to use them.

 #### Cloning repository

 - `git clone git@github.com:almeidx/discord-ban-sync.git`
 - `cd discord-ban-sync`
-- `yarn`
+- `pnpm i`

-Note: If you don't have yarn installed globally, you'll have to run `corepack enable`.
+Note: If you don't have corepack enabled, you can do it with `corepack enable`.

 #### Setting up the env variables locally